seborama/govcr/README.md

 ### Custom VCR Transport

 Sometimes, your application will create its own `http.Client` wrapper or will initialise the `http.Client`'s Transport (for instance when using https).
-In such cases, you can pass the Transport object of your application's `http.Client` instance to VCR.
+In such cases, you can pass the `http.Client` object of your application to VCR.
 VCR will wrap your `http.Client` with its own which you can inject back into your application.

 ```go